soixantecircuits/nd/TutoNeodymium.md

     $ npm install -g vue-cli

-vue-cli is a command line tool for installing project templates.
+`vue-cli` is a command line tool for installing project templates.
 You can use it to download and configure a new project with:

     $ vue init soixantecircuits/nd my-grocery-list

+(Note that while the package is named `vue-cli`, the command it installs is named `vue`; "cli" stands for "Command Line Interface")

-Vue-init asks you to name the project, add a description, etc; for now you can leave these options to their default values.
+`vue init` asks you to name the project, add a description, etc; for now you can leave these options to their default values.
 The most important question is whether or not you want electron support; leave it to "yes".

 Next, install dependencies in your `node_modules` folder: